-forks <compress> Number of forks for program; compress;
+forks <compress> Number of forks for program ;compress;

-sum of source Size in bytes of all files in the source directory sum of target all Size in bytes of all files in the target directory sum of target new Size in bytes of new copied or compressed files in the target directory sum of md5ed files Size in bytes of all files for which an md5 sum was processed sum internal linked (copy) Size of bytes of all files which were internal linked (see: new internal linked files).
-These files were linked to files which were copied into the backup.
+sum of source Size in bytes of all files in the source directory sum of target new Size in bytes of new copied or compressed files in the target directory sum of md5ed files Size in bytes of all files for which an md5 sum was processed

-sum internal linked (compr) Size in bytes of all files which were internal linked (see: new internal linked files).
-These files were linked to files which were stored compressed into the backup.

-sum old linked (copy) Size in bytes of all files which were linked to older backups (see: old linked files).
-These files were linked to files which were copied into the backup.

-sum old linked (compr) Size in bytes of all files which were linked to older backups (see: old linked files).

-These files were linked to files which were stored compressed into the backup.

-sum unchanged (copy) Size in bytes of all files which existed with the same name, mtime and atime in the previous backup.
-These files were linked to files which were copied into the old backup.

-sum unchanged (compr) Size in bytes of all files which existed with the same name, mtime and atime in the previous backup.
-These files were linked to files which were stored compressed into the old backup.

-''' sum new (copy) Size in bytes of all files which were copied into the backup sum new (compr) Size in bytes of all files which were stored compressed into the backup sum new (compr), orig size Size in bytes in the source directory of the above files sum new / orig Percentage of new files in the backup to their original size in the source directory size of md5CheckSum file Size of the file ;backupDir;/.md5CheckSums[.bz2] size of temporary db files Size of the db files generated during the backup in tmpdir deleted old backups Number of old backups which were deleted. deleted directories Number of directories deleted in old backups. deleted files Number of files truly deleted in old backups (last link removed) (only) removed links Number of links removed in old backups (files not deleted) freed space in old directories Freed space in old directories, does not include meta information. used space in files Additionally used space for this backup: difference between new allocated space and freed space in old backups. backup duration Backup duration: time for precommand, backup, postcommand and deletion of old backups. '''

 '''

-over all files/sec (real time) number of files divided by real time
+sum of target all Size in bytes of all files in the target directory

 '''

+- sum internal linked (copy) Size of bytes of all files which were internal linked (see: new internal linked files).
+These files were linked to files which were copied into the backup. - sum internal linked (compr) Size in bytes of all files which were internal linked (see: new internal linked files).
+These files were linked to files which were stored compressed into the backup. - sum old linked (copy) Size in bytes of all files which were linked to older backups (see: old linked files).
+These files were linked to files which were copied into the backup. - sum old linked (compr) Size in bytes of all files which were linked to older backups (see: old linked files).

+These files were linked to files which were stored compressed into the backup. - sum unchanged (copy) Size in bytes of all files which existed with the same name, mtime and atime in the previous backup.
+These files were linked to files which were copied into the old backup. - sum unchanged (compr) Size in bytes of all files which existed with the same name, mtime and atime in the previous backup.
+These files were linked to files which were stored compressed into the old backup.

+sum new (copy) Size in bytes of all files which were copied into the backup sum new (compr) Size in bytes of all files which were stored compressed into the backup sum new (compr), orig size Size in bytes in the source directory of the above files sum new / orig Percentage of new files in the backup to their original size in the source directory size of md5CheckSum file Size of the file jbackupDir;/.md5CheckSums[.bz2]

+size of temporary db files Size of the db files generated during the backup in tmpdir deleted old backups Number of old backups which were deleted.

+deleted directories Number of directories deleted in old backups.

+deleted files Number of files truly deleted in old backups (last link removed)

+(only) removed links Number of links removed in old backups (files not deleted)

+freed space in old directories Freed space in old directories, does not include meta information.

+add. used space in files Additionally used space for this backup: difference between new allocated space and freed space in old backups.

+backup duration Backup duration: time for precommand, backup, postcommand and deletion of old backups.

-over all files/sec (CPU time) number of files divided by (user and system time)
+over all files/sec (real time) number of files divided by real time over all files/sec (CPU time) number of files divided by (user and system time)